corpserot/luanti_lsp_definitions/README.md

 - **Scheduled breaking changes**: Anytime, still in development.
 <!--
   - This follows Luanti's minor releases, meaning we will schedule a breaking release when the target minor release is published.
-  - Breaking changes matters for writing annotations on top of library definition.
+  - Breaking changes matters for writing annotations on top of Luanti luadef.
 Otherwise, it's inconsequential meaning you don't have to care about this if you merely want type checking.
   - All changes, breaking or otherwise, are recorded in `CHANGELOG.md` -->

 # Why use this?
-This library definition enables a lua language server to operate with Luanti APIs and types.
+This Luadef (lua definition library) enables a lua language server to operate with Luanti APIs and types.
 This in turn allows for IDE-like capabilities including but not limited to:
 - Typed annotation system called LuaCATS a la JSDoc annotations.
-In this case, this project uses definition files similar to Typescript definition files.
+In this case, definition files in this Luadef are similar to Typescript declaration files.
 - Diagnostics through semantic analysis, replacing [luacheck](https://github.com/mpeterv/luacheck) completely.
 - Autocompletion and hover information for API symbols, types, fields and more.